kubeflow/website/content/en/docs/pipelines/sdk/pipelines-metrics.md

 )
 ```

-Here's an example of al lightweight Python component that outputs a metrics dictionary by returning it from the function:
+Here's an example of a lightweight Python component that outputs a metrics dictionary by returning it from the function:

 ```Python
 from typing import NamedTuple